Kemp Family History: 1714 to Present

 Educated: Eton and Leeds University

-Children: Two sons and two daughters, survived by eldest son Jonathan Hugo Durival Kemp
+Children: Survived by eldest son Jonathan Hugo Durival Kemp

-Career: Scots Guards, Sales for protective clothing company, Councillor on Cumbria County Council, Chairman of the Development Committee of the Lake District Special Planning Board.
+Career: Scots guard, sales for a protective clothing company, councillor on Cumbria County Council, chairman of the development committee of the Lake District Special Planning Board.
 Director of Lingholm Private Trust (former family estate)

 Interests: High altitude climbing (Two-man team with professional mountaineer Neil Allinson), cycling and walking.